mushfek/rest-profiler/README.md

-rest-profiler
+RESTProfiler
 =============

-A Simple Profile Selector App Using Spring RESTful Webservices
+A Profile Selector App Using Spring RESTful Webservices